Monte Paschi board meets on timing of cash call

 The bank was keen to tap investors as early as possible to avoid potential competition with other lenders forced to raise capital following a health check-up of the banking sector by the European Central Bank next year.

-By 0808 GMT shares in Monte Paschi were down 1 percent at 0.1688 euros, against a 0.2 percent drop in the European banking sector.
+By 0808 GMT shares in Monte Paschi were down 1 percent at 0.1688 euros, against a 0.2 percent drop in the European banking sector .SX7P.

 The cash call is required as part of a restructuring demanded by the European Commission for approving state aid which Monte dei Paschi received earlier this year.